akhoury/nodebb-plugin-import/README.md

 aof-rewrite-incremental-fsync yes
 ```

+### Mongo Note

+see [Redis Note](https://github.com/akhoury/nodebb-plugin-import#redis-note), and try to mimic that in Mongo settings, I am not familiar with Mongo, so I wouldn't take my word for it.

 ### Storage results

 After the import is done, you can open the storage files and see that the `imported` or `skipped` objects has been set appropriately.
 The `imported` ones have some extra data such as, `_redirect: { oldPath: '/users/123', newPath: '/user/elvis'}`, which you can use to create redirect rules, or use this [RedirectBB](https://github.com/akhoury/RedirectBB), which I wrote specifically for this.